joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 but due to the timing of the conference submission processes, it was hard to have more than one accepted paper by the end of the residency (I didn't have any).

+For those of us who were coming to machine learning from another field and didn't have a publication record, the recommendation was generally to extend the residency for another year before trying to apply for a research scientist position.
+Another alternative was to apply for a research software engineer position (more commonly called rSWEs).
+Within Google Brain projects are normally conceived of by research scientists and rSWEs will move between different projects to actually implement the experiments when they require more infrastructure.
+In practice rSWEs within Google Brain had a lot of freedom to work on research projects that they found interesting.
+I wasn't especially keen on extending the residency mostly for salary reasons.
+(Residents have a base salary that's comparable to an equivalent software engineer at Google, but they don't get any of the stock that makes up a substantial component of a normal Googler's total compensation.)
+I had written a fair amount of code for the batch size project, so I decided to apply for an rSWE position.
+Similar to a college campus, people will often put up flyers in prominant locations advertising events and sometimes open positions.
+From one of these flyers I found out .

+As I was going
+through this process I was applying to a number of jobs external to Google as well.

 [1]: http://arxiv.org/abs/1505.07376